bayesCureRateModel: Bayesian Cure Rate Modeling for Time to Event Data in R: Illustrations

-Among 1018 censored observations, 127 items were identified as cured (FDR = 0.1). \end{Soutput} \end{Schunk}
+Among 1018 censored observations, 231 items were identified as cured (FDR = 0.1). \end{Soutput} \end{Schunk}

-Note that the model found 127 cured subjects when controlling the FDR at the 0.1 level (as specified in the argument \code{fdr}).
+Note that we found 231 cured subjects when controlling the FDR at the \code{fdr = 0.1} level.
 The labels of these subjects can be returned by running e.g.~\code{which(summary_exp\$cured_at_given_FDR == "cured")}.
-Similarly, the argument \code{alpha = 0.1} produces $90\%$ Highest Posterior Density Intervals.
+The estimate of the marginal cure probability for each censored item is returned by calling \code{summary_exp$latent_cured_status}.
+Similarly, the argument \code{alpha0 = 0.1} produces $90\%$ Highest Posterior Density Intervals.
 The \code{quantiles} argument returns the corresponding sample quantiles of the retained MCMC sample.

 The default \code{plot} method displays the estimated marginal posterior distribution for each parameter as shown in Figure \ref{fig:plot1}.